EB-5 Visa Complete Guide (2026): Investment Criteria, Timelines, and FAQs for Investors

 • Submit business plan, financial statements, and tax returns

 Step 3: USCIS Review.
-The USCIS will:

 • Verify eligibility